|Home | Calendar | Trans-Dales Trail 1 | Trans-Dales Trail 2 | Trans-Dales Trail 3 | Go walking with Underwood |

 1. (Start) Walk away from Riverhead beside the canal to find a public footpath sign by the wrought-iron gates to a private drive.
 The footpath continues along the drive past the lock-side cottages, becoming a gravel path and finally a grassy track between tall hedges.
 This ends at a gate (waymark) opening into riverside meadows.
 Continue through another gate with the disused canal on your left and the meandering River Hull over to the right.
 The path keeps close to the canal for about a mile (1.5km), whilst the river twists and turns through the meadows.

-2. (1.2km/¾ mile) Cross a stile by a metal gate and, further on, another one by a new wooden gate.
-If you are expecting to come to a footbridge over the river, as shown on OS maps, you will be disappointed.
-Apparently the bridge collapsed about 20years ago and although there has been talk of reinstating it, nothing has materialised.
-This is unfortunate because it would eliminate a mile of road walking.
+2. (1.2km/¾ mile) If you are expecting to come to a footbridge over the river, as shown on OS maps, you will be disappointed.
+Apparently the bridge collapsed about 25years ago and although there has been talk of reinstating it, nothing has materialised.
 Therefore you must continue along the canal bank to a gate, which leads to a narrow path close to the water.
-Cross a 3-plank footbridge over a sluice serving a trout farm, to arrive at a bridge over the recently restored Whin Hill lock by the main B1249 road.
+Cross a 3-plank footbridge over a sluice serving a trout farm, to arrive at a bridge over the restored Whin Hill lock by the main B1249 road.

 4. (3.9km/2½ miles) Opposite the bridge, cross the road into Chapel Lane (footpath sign) and walk alongside the beck towards the former mill.
-Keep to the left of the buildings, over a footbridge and turn to follow the beck towards Nafferton.
-At a road, the path crosses to the opposite bank.
+Walk along the driveway, then left of the buildings, and over a footbridge.
+Turn to follow the beck towards Nafferton.
+After a few twists and turns, the beck maintains a straight course to a minor road.
+Her the path crosses to the opposite bank.
 Watch out for trout in the stream and, if you are lucky, the blue flash of a kingfisher.

 6. (8.8km/6 miles) The road makes a right turn about 1km (¾ mile) out of Nafferton, but a footpath continues straight on, past a brick barn.
 The path turns left to follow the field side, then right along a farm track.
 This passes the edge of a wooded area, and converges with the railway line.
 Cross the railway with care and continue along the lane through a new housing development on the outskirts of Driffield.
 At the main road turn right, then left immediately before the railway crossing to return to Riverhead.(12km/7½ miles)